 - nadolol (Corgard)

 - timolol (Blocadren)

-Calcium channel blockers are blood pressure drugs that moderate the constriction and dilation of blood vessels; something believed to play a role in migraine pain.
+Calcium channel blockers are blood pressure drugs that moderate the constriction and dilation of your blood vessels, which plays a role in migraine pain.

 - diltiazem (Cardizem, Cartia XT, Dilacor, Tiazac)